anthdm/raptor/README.md

-# Run
+# Raptor
-Run your applications in a distributed cloud on the edge.
+Build, Deploy, and Run your applications on the edge.

 # Installation
-Documentation on how to use Run yourself is coming soon.
+Documentation on how to use Raptor yourself is coming soon.

 ## API Server Endpoints